Charles-Alexandre Léon Durand Linois: Admiral

 Superb was first into the action, engaging Real Carlos.
 Some of the shot was high and passed through her rigging, hitting the ship to her larboard, San Hermenegildo.
 Thinking the shot came from Real Carlos and that she was an enemy, San Hermenegildo fired into her.
 In about ten minutes the Real Carlos was on fire.
 When San Hermenegildo crossed her stern to deliver a raking fire, a sudden gust of wind brought them together and the fire spread through both ships, which subsequently blew up.
 In the meantime, Superb had moved on and forced the surrender of San Antonio.
-An independently sailing, Spanish frigate was also sunk during the battle but the remaining French and Spanish ships escaped into Cadiz the following morning.
+An independently sailing, Spanish frigate was also sunk during the battle but the remaining French and Spanish ships escaped into Cádiz the following morning.
 Linois was commended for his part in the battle and the previous one on 6 July, and received the 'Sabre of Honour' from Napoleon.
-He and his combined fleet however, were blockaded in Cadiz until peace negotiations began with Britain in October.
+He and his combined fleet however, were blockaded in Cádiz until peace negotiations began with Britain in October.

 Early in 1802, Linois participated in an expedition to Saint-Domingue to depose the governor, Toussaint Louverture and reassert French control there.
 Louverture was a former slave who was suspected of trying to gain independence for the colony.
 In January Linois took command of a squadron of troopships, comprising three ships-of-the-line and three frigates, and sailed out to reinforce the 20,000 troops already there.
 The campaign was ultimately unsuccessful and Linois returned to France on 31 May.

 Napoleonic Wars

-In 1803 Napoleon Bonaparte appointed him to command the French forces in the Indian Ocean and to convey the new Captain-General of French India, Charles Mathieu Isidore Decaen to Pondicherry.
+In 1803 Napoleon appointed him to command the French forces in the Indian Ocean and to convey the new Captain-General of French India, Charles Mathieu Isidore Decaen to Pondicherry.
 Flying his flag aboard the 74-gun-ship Marengo, Linois left Brest on 6 March with only three frigates in company; much of the French fleet still being occupied at Saint-Domingue.
 On arrival however, the British forces there, under Arthur Wellesley, refused to leave and Linois was obliged to detour to the Ile-de-France.

 Linois received news that the war had resumed when he was joined by the 22-gun corvette, Berceau in September.
-Leaving half the troops to defend the Ile de France, Linois left with the remainder and his squadron for Batavia on 8 October; raiding a British trading station on Sumatra on the way, capturing eight merchant vessels, destroying three others and setting light to three stocked warehouses.
+Leaving half the troops to defend the Île-de-France, Linois left with the remainder and his squadron for Batavia on 8 October; raiding a British trading station on Sumatra on the way, capturing eight merchant vessels, destroying three others and setting light to three stocked warehouses.
 Arriving at Batavia on 10 December, Linois was appraised of a British convoy returning from China.
 After dropping off the soldiers and adding the 16 gun brig-corvette, Adventurier, to his force, set sail on 28 December.